 One such example is the Economic Union of European Countries.
 Initially, the EU was a Customs Union that further developed into Economic Union.

 Countries have also formed several other types of unions as well as zones in a bid to give impetus to international trade.
 We shall discuss a few of them briefly in this article.

-Customs Union refers to a coming together of member countries to form a union where in they allow free trade amongst the member countries without customs duties and tariffs.
-However they formulate a common external trade policy to determine common import duties that are levied for imports from a third party country other than the member country.
+Customs Union refers to a coming together of member countries to form a union wherein they allow free trade amongst the member countries without customs duties and tariffs.
+However, they formulate a common external trade policy to determine common import duties that are levied for imports from a third party country other than the member country.

 Customs Union is the first step towards harmonizing and removing trade barriers to facilitate smoother and increased trade flow within the member groups.
-This would result in increased economic efficiency and improve political relationships amongst the members too paving way for further economic integration.
+This would result in increased economic efficiency and improve political relationships amongst the members too paving the way for further economic integration.

-The Customs Union of Zollverein which was formed out of coming together of German States is another example of Customs Union.
+The Customs Union of Zollverein which was formed out of the coming together of German States is another example of the Customs Union.
 Customs Union can also be called Free Trade Zones with common Trade Tariffs and Policies.